Tilley Pearsall Genealogy Database

 This is a John Pratt in Washington County, with a number of children born in the 1780's or the 1770's.
 Males of age 1 - 15 in 1790 were born from 1775 to 1789.

-Some big IF's: If this John Pratt is related to the John Pratt who married Avarilla, and/or if this John Pratt is related to Benjamin Pratt father of Richard Smalley Pratt, John and Benjamin would have been 13 and 19, and would have been compatible with this census.
+Some big IF's: If this John Pratt is related to the John Pratt who married Avarilla, and/or if this John Pratt is related to Benjamin Pratt father of Richard Smalley Pratt, John and Benjamin would have been 13 and about 14, and would have been compatible with this census.

 Also in 1790, there is a Richard Pratt, in Luzerne Township, Fayette County.
 He has: